 Information provided includes course descriptions by subject only.
-For complete 2021-2022 programs/academic plans, please refer to Academic Programs (p.
-25).
+For complete 2021-2022 programs/academic plans, please refer to Academic Programs (http://catalog.blackhawk.edu/archives/2021-2022/ academics/).

 This course prepares participants to develop a philosophy of quality, incorporate a customer focus, contribute constructively in a team environment, and use a scientific approach to solve problems.
 Application of basic quality concepts is emphasized.